Hydro technology uses running water to generate electricity

 Is your home connected to the National Grid?
 If not, hydro schemes are one of the most reliable alternatives to mains supply for isolated properties, and can sometimes be cheaper to install than a new mains connection.

 Costs for installing a hydro system can vary, depending on the location and the amount of electricity you can generate.
-A typical 5kW scheme, suitable for an average home might cost from £25,000 including installation.
 Some sites cost less than this to develop; others cost much more due to the nature of the site and the equipment used.

 Maintenance costs vary but are usually low as hydro systems are very reliable.